arv1983/s_js-katas-2/README.md

 Write a function named "factorial" that takes a single argument and returns the factorial of that argument .

-You **may not** use built-in arithmetic operators or functions.
-Instead, use functions you wrote in earlier katas to write this function (like the `*` built-in operator for multiplication).
+You **may not** use built-in arithmetic operators (like the `*` built-in operator for multiplication) or functions.
+Instead, use functions you wrote in earlier katas to write this function.

 For example, calling *factorial*(4) should return a result of 24.